xcomfan/xcomfan.github.io/python/sort_me/flask_app_for_docker.md

 Next we connect our `redis-server` containers to the network we created with the command `docker network connect page-tracker-network redis-server`

-Now we can run the second redis containers in CLI mode with the command...
+Now we can run the second redis container in CLI mode with the command...

 `docker run --rm -it --name redis-client --link redis-server:redis-client redis redis-cli -h redis-server`.